 FastCGI is one of the best caching solutions for Nginx servers.
 This server-level caching is more powerful than the general WordPress plugin cache.
 One of the issues with Nginx FastCGI with WordPress is clearing its cache.
 Open source Nginx does not have a default option to delete the FastCGI cache when the site content is updated.

 For this, we have to use 3rd party module with a WordPress plugin.
-I assume that you already compile the Nginx with the required 3rd party modules.
+I assume that you have already compiled the Nginx with the required 3rd party modules.
 If you use WordOps, Webinnoly, Centmin Mod, or a similar script to set up LEMP stack on your server you already have an Nginx cache purge module.
 Alternatively, if you use my previous Nginx, PagespeedMo, and Brotil installation guide you already have a cache purge module.

 Nginx Helper is one of the good solutions to purge multi-site server FastCGI cache.
 This plugin can purge only a selected site cache.
 However, if you use FastCGI disk cache, this plugin does not work out of the box.
 You have to make a few configurations on your WordPress site as well as server level.